BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Students need to check from both sides of the equation to identify whether it matches or not.
-If one has a corner, then the other one should also have the same.
+Students should check both sides of the shape to ensure they match.
+If one side has a corner, the other side must have a corresponding corner.

 Mistake 4